sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/kubernetes/kubernetes-posture-management.md

 {: .value}
 > - You have now used Sysdig Secure to understand the posture of your Kubernetes/EKS clusters and workloads.
 > - You have seen how we can use the Sysdig UI to understand the posture of your Kubernetes/EKS clusters and workloads.
-> - You have seen how we can use the Sysdig UI to remediate any misconfigurations.
+> - You have seen how we can use the Sysdig UI to fix any misconfigurations.
 > - You could now more easily show your auditors that you are compliant with various standards/benchmarks.